 Health experts seem to agree that eating soy products in moderation is fine and even beneficial for most people.
 It's probably not a good idea to overdo soy intake, however.
 People who have or had cancer or who have a high risk of developing the disease should check with their doctor before they eat soybeans or soy products.

 The level of isoflavones in textured vegetable protein varies based on the steps used in its production.
 Although the isoflavone content of a purchased product may not be known, it's best to count the product as part of the daily soy intake.

 Vegan Ground Sausage Recipe

 How to Reduce Soy Intake

 There are several ways for vegans and vegetarians to reduce their soy intake if they choose to do this.
-There are other types of non-dairy milks beside soy milk, for example.
-These milks are usually fortified with calcium, vitamin B12 and Vitamin D, just like soy milk.
+Other types of non-dairy milks exist beside soy milk, for example.
+These milks are usually fortified with calcium, vitamin B12, and vitamin D, just like soy milk.
 These are three very important nutrients for vegans.
-Some non-dairy milks are rice, almond, hemp, oat and coconut milk.
+Some non-dairy milks are rice, almond, hemp, oat, and coconut milk.

 Nutritional yeast can provide a cheesy taste to replace soy cheese.
-Rice-based ice cream is available.
+Rice-based ice cream and oat-based yogurt are available.
 Some vegan burgers sold in stores are made of oats instead of soy.
 Portobello mushrooms can be substituted for steak.

 Soy protein can be used to make very useful dairy and meat substitutes in a vegan or vegetarian's diet.
-There are so many tasty vegan foods available today, however, that it's not necessary to over-emphasize one type of food in the diet.
+There are many tasty vegan foods available today, however.
+At least where I live, it's becoming easier to find them.
+It's not necessary to over-emphasize one type of food in the diet.

 © 2012 Linda Crampton